Why Identity Has Become the Primary Attack Surface

 - Service principal misuse

-- Movement across trust paths that were never designed with attack logic in mind
+- Movement across trust paths nobody designed with attack logic in mind

-Many organizations are still monitoring identity as if the threat were authentication failure.
-In reality, the bigger issue is abuse of authorization, delegation, and inherited trust.
+A lot of teams are still monitoring identity like the threat is authentication failure.
+In reality, the bigger issue is authorization and delegation being abused after authentication.

 One of the biggest blind spots in identity security is the assumption that privilege is obvious.
-It usually is not.
+It almost never is.

-Security teams often focus on the accounts that are already clearly sensitive - global admins, domain admins, emergency access accounts, or known privileged groups.
-That matters, but it misses a large part of the problem.
+Security teams tend to focus on the accounts that are clearly sensitive - global admins, domain admins, emergency access accounts, the usual suspects.
+That matters, but it misses most of the problem.

-A lot of meaningful exposure sits in identities that are not obviously privileged, but are close enough to matter.
-That might mean:
+A lot of real exposure sits in identities that aren't obviously privileged but are close enough to matter.
+Things like:

 - An integration with elevated downstream permissions